Lessons from the Raising of Lazarus

-The raising of Lazarus is one of three stories of individuals that Jesus resurrected from the dead (besides Himself).
+The story of the raising of Lazarus of Bethany is one of three individuals that Jesus resurrected from the dead.
+(The other two were Jairus’s daughter and a widow’s son.)
 We know the disciples saw Jesus perform many unrecorded miracles, so there may have been many more.
 As we move towards Easter and Jesus’ own resurrection, I want to study the raising of Lazarus.
 There are great lessons in this story!

-Lessons from the Raising of Lazarus-rocked rolled away from ancient stone tomb
+Lessons from the Raising of Lazarus- empty ancient tomb with stone to the side

-You can read the entire story of Lazarus in John 11: 1-44.
+You can read the entire story of Lazarus in the Gospel of John 11:1-44.

 Lazarus’ Sickness